paparazzi/paparazzi/doc/sphinx/source/developer_guide/modules.rst

   </settings>
   </module>

-`Settings <https://wiki.paparazziuav.org/wiki/Settings>`_ listed in the module xml can be tuned from the Ground Control Station by going to the `Settings` tab and then selecting the tab belonging to your module, as defined in the ``dl_settings`` element (here ``ColorObjectDetector``).
+`Settings <https://wiki.paparazziuav.org/wiki/Settings>`_ listed in the module XML can be tuned from the Ground Control Station by going to the `Settings` tab and then selecting the tab belonging to your module, as defined in the ``dl_settings`` element (here ``ColorObjectDetector``).
 To read the current value of a parameter from the drone, click its value (the number) in the GCS.
 Te set a value on the drone, adjust the slider, *then click the green checkmark* to upload this new value to the drone .
 Click the value number again to make sure the setting was updated if a question mark appears to the left of the slider.
 The updated value should appear to the left of the slider.

-Use the ``dl_setting`` element in your module xml to add a setting to your module.
+Use the ``dl_setting`` element in your module XML to add a setting to your module.
 The ``var`` attribute specifies the variable this setting should be written to; this variable should be globally accessible (defined as ``extern`` in the h file).
 The ``min``, ``step`` and ``max`` attributes let you specify a range of possible values for this setting.